wilsonify/wilsonify.github.io/content/recipes/MIDSUMMER SALSA120.md

 0 chop onion and tomatoes. dice jalapeno
 1 If you’re a picky mother er about salsa, you’ve got a couple options here.
-Mix everything together in a bowl and leave it chunky, or throw everything in a food processor and run that until you get the consistency your ass prefers.
+Mix everything together in a bowl and leave it chunky, or throw everything in a food processor and run that until you get the consistency you prefer.
 Maybe you like your salsa chunky, maybe not.
-If salsa is being served, who really gives a   about consistency?

 Chill at least 20 minutes before serving.

 # modifications